nnellans/terraform-guide/README.md

   region  = "us-central1"
 }
 ```
-- Providers are what allow Terraform to talk to the APIs of Cloud vendors, SaaS vendors, and other vendors
+- Providers are what allow Terraform CLI to talk to the APIs of Cloud vendors, SaaS vendors, and other vendors.
+For example, the `aws` Provider allows Terraform to create AWS resources and use AWS data sources
-- Each Provider may have its own unique settings that you must configure in order to talk to that vendor's API
+- Each Provider may have its own unique settings that you must configure in order to talk to that vendor's API.
+This may include things such as the credentials used to authenticate to the vendor's API, which region to use, which subscription to use, etc.
+  - Do not put sensitive credentials directly in the `provider` block.
+Again, passwords stored directly in code are bad!
+Some Providers support alternate ways to provide these values, like using environment variables, and it is recommended to use these alternate methods.
+Check out the documentation for your specific Provider for more information on what is supported by your Provider.
+- You may still occassionally see code that uses the `version` parameter inside of a `provider` block.
+It's important to know that this is deprecated, do NOT use this.
+Instead, you should specify the supported Provider versions in the `terraform` block (see above).
+- You can declare multiple `provider` blocks for a single Provider, each block using a different configuration.
+See the 2 aws blocks in the example above.
+  - The first instance you define is considered the "default" Provider and does not need to use the `alias` parameter
+  - Any other instances you define must have a unique `alias` parameter that will be used to reference this instance
+- Read the [Provider Configuration](https://www.terraform.io/language/providers/configuration) documentation for more information

 # Terraform State